Prior to being granted admission to NHTI, every applicant must:

-- Complete the online application or the PDF version (include your $20.00 application fee) for admission to NHTI.
+- Complete the online application or the PDF version for admission to NHTI.

 - Have official transcripts forwarded to NHTI by secondary and postsecondary institutions previously attended.

 - Applicants who have earned a high school equivalency certificate must submit a copy of the certificate, including scores, as well as official transcripts reflecting completed school work and grades prior to leaving school.

 - Satisfy all additional requirements as indicated in the Specific Admission Requirements for the desired program (see Specific Admission Requirements, below).

 - Though not required for admission to any program, it is recommended that the scores of one of the standardized national college admission tests (SAT or ACT) be forwarded to the Admissions Office if they no more than 5 years old.
 Test scores provide an additional piece of information that expands our knowledge of a student's academic background.
 We also take SAT scores into consideration when determining placement testing (see below).
 However, because standardized test scores are only one means of evaluating applicants, no specific minimum score is required.
 (Students considering transfer to four-year institutions are especially urged to submit SAT scores since the new institution may require them.)